DataGrip 2025.3 Help

 • To start a new session in a separate tab, click the Add button on the toolbar.

-To run multiple sessions inside a tab, right-click the tab and select Split Right or Split Down in the context menu.
+• To run multiple sessions inside a tab, right-click the tab and select Split Right or Split Down in the context menu.

-The Terminal saves tabs and sessions when you close the project or DataGrip.
+• The terminal saves tabs and sessions when you close the project or DataGrip.
 It preserves tab names, the current working directory, and even the shell history.

-To close a tab, click the Close button on the Terminal toolbar.
+To close a tab, click the Close button on the terminal toolbar.

-Rename terminal tab
+Rename a terminal tab

 • Right-click the tab and select Rename Session from the context menu.